arigrayzel/Alexa-Ride-Forecast/README.md

 The included file is the lambda code for the Amazon Lambda function.
 The Alexa interaction model is fairly simple to build, it just needs a "forecastIntent" with some appropriate utterances.

 Credit for help goes to the Codecademy Alexa course, https://developer.amazon.com/blogs/alexa/post/a9ef18b2-ef68-44d4-86eb-dbdb293853bb/alexa-skill-recipe-making-http-requests-to-get-data-from-an-external-api, https://developer.amazon.com/docs/ask-overviews/build-skills-with-the-alexa-skills-kit.html
+Also thanks to Liam Zimmerman for helping me get the API data.

 Weather data provided by Dark Sky https://darksky.net/dev